-The implication: why lay out thousands of dollars for a heavy safe that you can’t move yourself when the Agile Model 52 will provide most of the same level of security in a more affordable, mobile package?
+The implication: Why lay out thousands of dollars for gun-storage options that you can’t move yourself, when the Agile Model 52 will provide most of the same level of security in a more affordable, mobile package?

-Unlike a traditional safe that weighs hundreds of pounds, the SecurIt Agile 52 comes in a UPS-deliverable flat-packed box.
+Unlike a traditional safe that weighs hundreds of pounds, the SecurIt Agile 52 comes from dealers like Amazon in a UPS-deliverable flat-packed box.

 And if you’ve ever put together your own furniture — think IKEA — you’re more than up to the task of assembling the Agile 52.

 The only tool required is a 5/16-inch socket wrench.

 The gun-storage cabinet can be assembled by one person, but at one stage in the process — mounting the heavy door — you’ll make your life much easier if you recruit an extra pair of hands to help.

 I could type out paragraphs describing the assembly process, but SecureIt put together this excellent video that does a better job than I can.
 It’s also preferable to the instructions that are included with the Agile 52.

 The whole process takes about a half hour.
 All of the cabinet’s connecting points are internal.

 The SecureIt gun-storage cabinet has an electronic lock that relies on a single nine-volt battery to power it (easily changeable through a hatch on the inside of the door).
 It’s keypad is reprogrammable for the combination of your choice.